 1. A budget calendar is a visual reminder of when your bills are due

 When you’ve got a lot on your plate, it can be difficult to keep track of every bill that’s due each month.
 Unfortunately, missed payments come with all sorts of negative ramifications, including late fees and negative marks on your credit report.
-In fact, just one past-due bill can drop your credit score by 150 points!
+In fact, if your account is past due, your credit score might drop by 150 points!

 And while strategies such as automating your payments can be effective to avoid missed payments, it’s still valuable to know when money is leaving your account.
 A budget calendar acts as a visual reminder of your bills.